Mr Ian Christie

 - 'Sustainable consumption and lifestyles?
 Children and youth in cities.'. in ISSC , UNESCO (eds.)
 World social science report 2013: Changing Global Environments .
 (2013)

-Society for Sustainable Development: people and community course for Forum for the Future Scholars programme delivered with Middlesex University
+Society for Sustainable Development: external tutor for Forum for the Future Scholars Master's programme delivered with Middlesex University

 Fellow of the Royal Society of Arts (RSA), London

-Member of : WWF-UK, Green Alliance, Durrell Wildlife Conservation Trust, Town and Country Planning Association, International Association for Environmental Philosophy
+Member of : IEMA, International Society for Industrail Ecology, WWF-UK, Green Alliance, Durrell Wildlife Conservation Trust, Town and Country Planning Association, International Association for Environmental Ethics

-Associate/ affiliate of: Green Alliance; The Futures Company; Alliance of Religions and Conservation; Theos
+Associate/ affiliate of: Green Alliance; The Futures Company; Foundation for Democracy and Sustainable Development; Involve